 There are loads of vegetarian sausages out there.
-We've heard whispers they can be enjoyed by veggies and carnivores alike.
+And we've heard whispers they can be enjoyed by veggies and meat eaters alike.

 Could your next barbecue be a meat-free sensation?

-The best vegetarian sasusages should be giving their meat equivalent a run for its money, and leaving even hardened meat-eaters wondering whether they've been served pork by mistake.
+The best vegetarian sausages should be giving their meat equivalent a run for its money, and leaving even hardened meat-eaters wondering whether they've been served pork by mistake.

 Up for more great foody tips?
 Sign up below...

 VegiDeli Lincolnshire style vegan sausages (6 for £2.69):